Den-Mwangi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. script that deletes all the regular files (not the directories) with a .js
 10. script that deletes all the regular files (not the directories) with a .js
 11. script that counts the number of directories and sub-directories in the cd
+12.  script that displays the 10 newest files in the current directory.